 4. Keep a Journal

 Despite the countless people that suffer from depression – you can still feel so alone.
-Talking about it with others still makes me feel nervous and vulnerable, and so I use a diary as a tool of writing down my feelings in a place where I feel comfortable.
+Talking about it with others still makes me feel nervous and vulnerable, and so I use a diary as a tool for writing down my feelings in a place where I feel comfortable.

 I have found myself reading back and not recognising the person who wrote it.
 The words seem new, and ironically I learn more about myself once the shadow has passed.
-I have been able to identify triggers for my depression that I may have been “blind” to, till I physically read them on paper.
+I have been able to identify triggers for my depression that I may have been “blind” to, until I physically read them on paper.

 If you find yourself stuck on why you feel depressed or the source of your issue, this might prove an amazing tool for you to use.

-Throwback to my high school days, I remember being completely saturated in sports, feeling “physically full” – where my body was tired in the right way.
+Throwing back to my high school days, I remember being completely saturated in sports, feeling “physically full” – where my body was tired in the right way.

 Exercise is not something I should have put on the back burner.
 My distaste for the gym wasn’t going to go anytime soon, and so I brought the gym to me.
 My weekend mornings now consist of getting up a little earlier than usual, putting on my favourite music & doing a deep stretch routine and then a few sets of weights or maybe a short walk.
 This gives my body a chance to release its tension, and my mind a break from racing thoughts.

 Exercise also helps to increase your tolerance to stress.
 The more you expose yourself to regular exercise, the easier it becomes to deal with physical stressors.
 You are essentially strengthening your body to adapt, and this proves really helpful to combat those unplanned waves of dark moments where all you want to do is curl up and sleep.

 Overall, it is really best to find what works for you.
 It’s a long road and takes much self-reflection, but hopefully, the above tips will be able to point you in the right starting direction.

 Written by Saijhal C.W | @simplyembracing | www.simplyembracing.com